San Diego

 Claim Construction

 During the claim construction phase of litigation (which can occur at various times), the court will examine the language used in the claims to define the case’s scope.
-Each term in the claim is significant, and some more than others, which is why it’s essential to seek counsel from a law firm that has attorneys who specialize in patent law and real experience with federal litigation.
+Each term in the claim is significant, and some more than others.
 At the beginning of this process, the court will assess the patent description and also evaluate the paperwork and file history that preceded the patent’s issuance.
 In some cases, the court may choose to employ an expert to decipher the claim as patents can be highly complex.
 The conclusion of this phase often ends with a Markman hearing, which may involve testimony from witnesses.
 Our attorneys have seen cases where the Markman construction nearly concludes the patent infringement case with a summary judgement.
 In these cases, a party might seek to elevate the case to the Court of Appeals for the Federal Circuit, which has a history of considerable reversal rates.
-Claim construction is also an important phase of cases that proceed at the Patent Trial & Appeal Board (“PTAB”) because interpretation of patent claims will have a bearing of patent validity.
+Claim construction is also an important phase of cases that proceed at the Patent Trial & Appeal Board (“PTAB”) because interpretation of patent claims will have a bearing of patent validity

 Patent Validity